 - Turn your Instant Pot to the saute setting and let heat until it reads hot.
 Add the oil and onion and saute for 2-3 minutes.
 Add in the garlic, and ginger and saute for one minute longer.
 Add the spices and tomato paste and saute for 1-2 minutes, or until spices are fragrant.
 Be careful not to burn.
 Turn the Instant Pot OFF.

-- Add in vegetable stock, and scrape up any browned bits on the bottom of the inner pot.
+- Add in ½ cup of vegetable broth and scrape up any browned bits on the bottom of the inner pot.

 - Add in the diced tomatoes and chickpeas.
-Place cauliflower and on top of mixture.
+Place cauliflower and on top of the mixture.

 - Close the lid and set to cook on high pressure for 2 minutes.
 (Hit Manual or Pressure Cook and adjust time to 2 minutes using +/- buttons.)